How Relationships Fuel Your Well-Being

 The Health Perks of Being Connected

-And here's a cool fact: people with solid social networks tend to live longer.
-It turns out that sharing your life with others not only makes you happier but also promotes healthier habits and provides a safety net during tough times.
+And here's a fascinating fact: people with solid social networks tend to live longer.
+Sharing your life with others not only enhances happiness but also encourages healthier habits and provides a vital buffer during life’s challenges.

 Emotional and Psychological Benefits